MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1706.md

 <!-- 1269793 -->
 ## PXE network boot support for IPv6
 You can now enable PXE network boot support for IPv6 to start a task sequence operating system deployment.
 When you use this setting, PXE-enabled distribution points will support both IPv4 and IPv6.
+This option does not require WDS and will stop WDS if it is present.

 #### To enable PXE boot support for IPv6
 Use the following procedure to enable the option for IPv6 support for PXE.